Figma Rewrote Their Recruiting Playbook With Canvas and Increased Efficiency by Over 60%

 Build authentic connections with both recruiters and candidates

-“The cherry-on-top for me when it comes to partnering with Jumpstart is the level of support they provide.
+“The cherry-on-top for me when it comes to partnering with Canvas is the level of support they provide.
 As you see companies grow, you start to get less support, which is normal.
 But I have felt the same level of personalized support from day one to where I am now, 3-4 years later.
-Jumpstart also moves fast and iterates in this space to make sure that the product is current and up-to-date in the recruiting world.
-It's truly one of the most important tools I use and I can't imagine working without Jumpstart.”
+Canvas also moves fast and iterates in this space to make sure that the product is current and up-to-date in the recruiting world.
+It's truly one of the most important tools I use and I can't imagine working without Canvas.”

 * * *